Logotype (horse)

-Logotype (Japanese: ロゴタイプ, foaled 10 March 2010) is a Japanese Thoroughbred racehorse and sire.
+Logotype (Japanese: ロゴタイプ, foaled 10 March 2010) is a retired Japanese Thoroughbred racehorse and active sire.
 As a juvenile in 2012 he won two minor races in his first four starts before recording an upset victory in the Asahi Hai Futurity Stakes, which resulted in his taking the JRA Award for Best Two-Year-Old Colt.
 In the following spring he maintained his winning form by taking the Spring Stakes and then winning the Satsuki Sho in record time.
 He failed to win for over three years before taking the Yasuda Kinen as a six-year-old in 2016.

 Background

 Logotype is a dark bay horse standing 168 cm tall with no white markings bred in Japan by his owner, Teruya Yoshida's Shadai Farm.
 During his racing career he was trained by Tsuyoshi Tanaka.

 He was the most successful racehorse sired by Lohengrin, a top-class Japanese miler who won the Yomiuri Milers Cup and the Nakayama Kinen and was placed in the Prix du Moulin, Takarazuka Kinen and Yasuda Kinen.
 Logotype's dam showed modest racing ability, winning two minor races in Japan from twenty-two starts.
 Her dam Star Ballerina won the Rose Stakes in 1993 and was a distant relative of the Belmont Stakes winner Vito.